Amzd/ScrollViewProxy/README.md

-As of June 22nd this is included in the SwiftUI beta. https://developer.apple.com/documentation/swiftui/scrollviewproxy
+As of June 22nd this is included in the SwiftUI 2 beta. https://developer.apple.com/documentation/swiftui/scrollviewproxy

 The Apple implementation uses just `.id(_:)` and I had update issues with that where Views with an id sometimes won't update when their ObservedObject changed.
-Maybe this has been fixed in the new SwiftUI beta.
+Maybe this has been fixed in the new SwiftUI 2 beta.

-Also the Apple implementation only supports iOS 14 so I think this repo is still useful.
+Also the Apple implementation only supports iOS 14 so I think this repo is still useful for backwards compatibility.

 # ScrollViewProxy